KeyAuth/KeyAuth-Source-Code/README.md

 ## Updates ##

+- (09/24/2021) Deprecate old API versions, improve security, fix bugs.
+- (09/13/2021) Implement username change, suggestion by 0x420#5435
 - (08/12/2021) Suggestion added (Limit resellers to only be able to generate a certain key level) by SoniC#1337
-- (09/13/2021) Implement username change, suggestion by 0x420#5435